lamitron/lamitron/README.md

 ## Hi there 👋

-I'm Matthew Savin, an A Level Computer Science and Maths student working towards a job in the computer science industry!
+I'm Matthew Savin, an undergraduate Computer Science student working towards a job in the computer science industry!

-Improvements in the form of pull requests and issues are always welcome on my repositories.

 Tools and technologies I'm familiar with: